What do you look like?

 How many jobs have you applied for recently?
 Have you had any call-backs?
 What about interviews?
-There’s no doubt we’re in a time of increased competition for jobs, so, standing out from the crowd is even more important.
+There's no doubt we're in a time of increased competition for jobs, so, standing out from the crowd is even more important.
 If you’re not getting any responses from your applications, let alone making it to interview, the chances are you aren’t doing yourself justice.
+It boils down to what you look like in your profile.
 Perhaps your resume is a bit long, it may read like a job description or you aren’t demonstrating your value.
 You should also think – is your LinkedIn profile falling flat, maybe its time to revamp it?
 Polishing up your brand is really important, it helps recruiters and hiring managers to visualise having you on the team.

 1. Keep the format simple.
 Your name, email address and phone number should be at the top.
 Include your location, but not your address.
 It’s unlikely you will receive anything in the post, and if needed you can provide address details when required.

 2. Aim for no more than two pages.
 At an absolute stretch you can have three to accommodate referees (available on request), accreditations, certifications and accolades.